dotnet/msbuild/documentation/wiki/Bootstrap.md

 The constructed SDK is used for both local end-to-end tests and CI runs.

 ## Potential Cons
 The reliance on downloading the SDK from a remote source requires an internet connection.
 For the initial build of the repository, this doesn't change as the SDK is always downloaded to the .dotnet folder first.
-However, for subsequent runs, the SDK will need to be downloaded again, which could be problematic in environments with limited or no internet connectivity.
+For subsequent runs, the SDK in bootstrap will be downloaded again only **if the requested version was changed**.

 ## Pros
 This approach simplifies testing MSBuild as part of dotnet by providing a ready and reliable environment without needing to patch anything into a globally installed SDK, as was previously required.